Happy Holidays! Season’s Greetings!

 Following my son’s recent hospitalization for his broken leg, my kids and I decided to make Christmas… Oops, holiday cards for the kids at that hospital to give them some hope.
 So I contacted the hospital to inquire about it, and I was given three conditions.
 1) No glitter.
 2) No well wishes like “Get well soon,” since some of those kids may not.
 3) No religious messages.

 Okay, I get the first two, but the third one broke my heart.
-Honestly, I can’t say it surprised me, but I was sorely disappointed nontheless.
+Honestly, I can’t say it surprised me, but I was sorely disappointed nonetheless.
 What’s the point then?
-I mean, sure, the kids get cute drawing of snowmen and wreaths, but what hope is there in that?
+I mean, sure, the kids get cute drawings of snowmen and wreaths, but what hope is there in that?
 To families of children who may never go home from the hospital, the only source of real hope lies in that baby in the manger.
 The baby who grew up to live a perfect life, die an innocent death for our sins, and rise again to show that even death cannot have the final end.
 That’s the message of Christmas.
 That baby was born for you.

 I don’t know if any of those kids in the hospital will get our Christmas cards or not.
 I’m checking into delivering them through the chaplain’s office there, which may or may not work.
 But allow me to share the inside sentiment here, which I’ve seen elsewhere.